• Skip to main content

 Why is Dyson Not Dual Voltage?

 The Dyson Airwrap’s motor’s design is the primary cause of its lack of dual voltage capability.
 A high-speed digital motor that works best at a particular voltage powers the device.
-The motor design would need to be significantly altered in order to accommodate dual voltage functionality, which could have an effect on the device’s overall performance.
+The motor design would need to be significantly altered to accommodate dual voltage functionality, which could affect the device’s overall performance.

 Decoding the Digital Motor Design in Dyson Airwrap